-These pretty subtropical and tropical plants produce gorgeous, sweet-smelling flowers that are used to make fragrances and also to make leis in Hawaii.
+These pretty subtropical and tropical plants produce gorgeous, fragrant flowers used to make fragrances and leis in Hawaii.

 Rooting Plumeria Cuttings Takes Some Planning

 It’s very easy to root Plumeria from cuttings.
 However, it’s not a spur-of-the-moment activity.
-You need to plan about a week in advance because the cuttings will need to be hardened off for a week.
+You need to plan about a week in advance because the cuttings must be hardened off for a week.

 Keep in mind that the best cuttings are from the past season or the current season.
 They should be mature.
 Be careful not to take green cuttings because they don’t do well.

 Don’t take cuttings that have flower buds, as these will drain energy from the cutting.
-If your only choice is to take a cutting that has a flower or a flower bud, use a sharp knife to cut the flowers off promptly.
+If your only choice is to take a cutting with a flower or a flower bud, use a sharp knife to clean cut the flowers off promptly.

 Dip cuttings in rooting hormone powder immediately after taking the cutting.
 If you wait until the cutting calluses off, the rooting hormone will have less effect.

-While your cutting is becoming callused, you should store it in a sheltered area out of direct sunlight.
+While your cutting becomes callused, you should store it in a sheltered area out of direct sunlight.
 Good air circulation is a must.

 While your cuttings are hardening off, check on them frequently.
-If you notice that the end of the cutting is becoming soft, cut that part away until you only see white at the cut end.
+If you notice that the end of the cutting is becoming soft, cut that part away until you only see white at the cut end to prevent root rot.

-In dry, warm climates this will take about a week.
+In dry, warm climates, developing new root growth will take about a week.
 If you live in cool and/or moist climates, it could take a couple of weeks.

 Use a Well Draining Potting Mix

-When the week is up, you can plant your well-callused Plumeria cuttings in a mixture of one part potting soil and two parts perlite.
+When the week is up, you can plant your well-callused Plumeria cuttings in a mixture of one part potting soil and two parts perlite or pumice.